nathanvid/infinitemage-website/content/chapters/chapter_0192.md

 "Y-you're right.
 I'm sorry."

-Sirone didn't want to talk anymore.
+Shirone didn't want to talk anymore.

 Lecturing someone who had succumbed to fear was meaningless.
 Even if you told a cockroach to bow, it would comply.

-Sirone stopped paying attention to Clove and went to where the Norse were gathered.
+Shirone stopped paying attention to Clove and went to where the Norse were gathered.
 Since this was also part of the community, he figured he might as well ask around.

 "Excuse me, do you know anything about a woman named Miro?"

 The Norse looked puzzled.

-Just as Sirone was about to give up and turn away, an old man with a walking stick approached.
+Just as Shirone was about to give up and turn away, an old man with a walking stick approached.

 "Miro, did you say Miro?"